-This option is used to acquire reference data for the Image Dust Off function in Nikon Capture 4 version 4.2 or later (available separately; for more information, see the Nikon Capture 4 User's Manual).
+This option is used to acquire reference data for the Image Dust Off function in Capture NX (available separately; for more information, see the Capture NX User's Manual).

-- 1 Dust Off ref photo is only available when a CPU lens is mounted on the camera.
+- 1 Dust off ref photo is only available when a CPU lens is mounted on the camera.
 We recommend using a lens with a focal length of at least 50 mm.
-If using a zoom lens, zoom in to the maximum telephoto position. - 2 Highlight Dust Off ref photo in the setup menu (18) 209) and press the multi selector to the right.
+If using a zoom lens, zoom in to the maximum telephoto position. - 2 Highlight Dust off ref photo in the setup menu (\bigs 213) and press the multi selector to the right.
 The menu shown at right will be displayed. - 3 Press the multi selector to the right.
 Camera settings will be adjusted automatically.
-The message shown at right will be displayed, and r EF will be displayed in the viewfinder and control panels.
+The message shown at right will be displayed, and ref will be displayed in the viewfinder and control panels.